ConnorBaker/CS310_Lectures/final_review/main.md

 82. Explain the difference between "naive-union" and "rank union".

-A naive-union makes the second tree a child of the root of the first.
+A naive-union makes the second tree a child of the root of the first (which produces very tall trees).
 A rank union, by comparison, is the result of doing a union-by-height when performing path compressions.
 It makes the shorter (height-wise) tree a child of the root of the taller of the two.
 The benefit of this is that we have logarithmic depth and an nearly linear guarantee on the running time for a sequence of $m$ operations.

 83. Explain the difference between "naive-find" and "path compression find".